All Episodes

 Thank you for the call.

-Because there are some things going on behind the scenes that really disturb me sitting here about 17 or so miles from the border with Mexico, the busiest legal border crossing in the world between the metropolitan area of San Diego and the metropolitan area of Tijuana, divided, by the way, by a triple fence, thank you, Duncan Hunter Sr., that actually works.
+And let me move on because there are some things going on behind the scenes that really disturb me sitting here about 17 or so miles from the border with Mexico, the busiest legal border crossing in the world between the metropolitan area of San Diego and the metropolitan area of Tijuana, divided, by the way, by a triple fence, thank you, Duncan Hunter Sr., that actually works.

-In fact, it works so well that occasionally in the press in your area may see this, uh there they discover a tunnel, you know, like the tunnels that go from the Sinai into Gaza with the same technology, by the way.
+They discover a tunnel, you know, like the tunnels that go from the Sinai into Gaza with the same technology, by the way.

-Some of them electricity, rail lines, air conditioning.
+Some of them, electricity, rail lines, air conditioning.

-So uh the border.
+So, the border.

 But here is something I think that is actually serious about Marco Rubio.